 Our additive manufacturing software contains components that are licensed under so-called "open source," "free" or other similar licenses.
 Open source software is made available to the general public on an "as-is" basis under the terms of a non-negotiable license.
-We currently combine our proprietary software with open source software in ways that would require the release of the source code of our proprietary software to the public; however, our use and distribution of open source software may entail greater risks than use of third-party commercial software.
+We currently combine our proprietary software with open source software, but not in a manner that we believe requires the release of the source code of our proprietary software to the public.
+We do not plan to integrate our proprietary software with open source software in ways that would require the release of the source code of our proprietary software to the public; however, our use and distribution of open source software may entail greater risks than use of third-party commercial software.
 Open source licensors generally do not provide warranties or other contractual protections regarding infringement claims or the quality of the code.
-In addition, if we combine our proprietary software with open source software.
-We may also face claims alleging noncompliance with open source licenses the source code of our proprietary software.
+In addition, if we combine our proprietary software with open source software in a certain manner, we could, under certain open source licenses, be required to release to the public or remove the source code of our proprietary software.
+We may also face claims alleging noncompliance with open source license terms or infringement or misappropriation of proprietary software.
 These claims could result in litigation, require us to purchase a costly license or remove the software.
 In addition, if the license terms for open source software that we use change, we may be forced to re-engineer our solutions, incur additional costs or discontinue the sale of our offerings if re-engineering could not be accomplished on a timely basis.
 Although we monitor our use of open source software to avoid subjecting our offerings to unintended conditions, there is a risk that these licenses could be construed in a way that could impose unanticipated conditions or restrictions on our ability to commercialize our offerings.
-We cannot guarantee that we have incorporated open source software in our software in our software to an amanner that will not subject us to liability or in a manner that is consistent with our current policies and procedures.
+We cannot guarantee that we have incorporated open source software in our software in a manner that will not subject